-Any employee violating this policy and/or whose work performance or behavior is adversely affected by the use of controlled substances will be subject to disciplinary action, up to and including termination of employment.
+Any employee who violates the federal law or whose work performance or behavior is adversely affected by the use of controlled substances will be subject to disciplinary action, up to and including termination of employment.

 SERC reserves the right to request employees to undergo drug or alcohol testing in accordance with all applicable laws.

-This policy is intended to be consistent with and comply with the Connecticut Palliative Use of Marijuana Act.
+SERC is required and intends to comply with the Connecticut Palliative Use of Marijuana Act.